TL;DR: Your Supabase app may be leaking data right now. RLS is the fix. Most AI tools skip it. Here is how to check — and how to close the gap fast.

 P0 Finding — critical

 RLS disabled on all tables.
 Any logged-in user can run SELECT * FROM users and get the full customer list.
 Found in 31 of 47 vibe-coded apps scanned.
+See the Quittr Firebase breach postmortem for a real example of what this looks like in production.

 Most vibe-coded apps live in the middle state.
 RLS is "enabled."
 The toggle is green.
 The founder thinks the job is done.
 But the AI wrote USING(true) to silence errors.
 That rule lets every user in.
 It defeats the whole point.

-The Two Ways RLS Fails Silently
+What is Two Ways RLS Fails Silently?

 You flipped RLS on.
 You never wrote a policy.
 Postgres blocks all access.
 Your AI-generated frontend catches the empty response and either shows a blank state or falls back to cached data.
 The app "works" in testing.
 In production, real users see each other's data or see nothing at all.

-Failure 2: USING(true) Shortcuts
+What is Failure 2: USING(true) Shortcuts?

 The AI wrote a policy to stop the errors.
 It wrote USING(true).
 This is a valid Postgres policy.
 But it means "allow all rows for all users."
 It's the opposite of security.
 It looks fine in the Supabase dashboard.
 It leaks all your data.